SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/doc/src/manual/configuring.rst

 .. index::
   single: System definition configuration files

-System definition configuration files
+System Definition configuration files
 :::::::::::::::::::::::::::::::::::::

 Sysdef configuration defines the source code you actually want to compile with Helium.
 More information about the System definition files can be found from: http://developer.symbian.org/wiki/index.php/System_Definition.

-helium/tests/minibuilds/qt/minibuild_compile.sysdef.xml which can be examined as a sample definition file.
+``helium/tests/minibuilds/qt/minibuild_compile.sysdef.xml`` can be examined as a sample definition file.
-It is used by the Helium test environment to test helium works.
+It is used by the Helium test environment to test Helium works.
 It consists of a list of components to compile and some special instructions to perform whilst compiling the components e.g. run toucher.exe on certain directories.
 You will need to make sure this file exists and contains the correct components when building and especialy for a product which consists of many hundreds of components.
 It should be possible to use the file supplied by S60, but you may need to copy the component compile lines from the file and add them to the existing file in helium in order to make sure you also get the special instructions which are required to make the builds create a ROM image successfully (or any other action requested).